Anis Ben Slimane

 Anis Ben Slimane (أَنِيس بْن سُلَيْمَان; born 16 March 2001) is a professional footballer who plays as a midfielder for club Norwich City.
 Born in Denmark, he plays for the Tunisia national team.

 Ben Slimane had a tumultuous youth career, playing for eight different clubs in twelve years, but finally settled at AB where he made his senior debut in 2018.
-The following season, he departed for Brøndby and was included in the U19-squad, but he would garner break-out attention in the second half of the 2019–20 season as he established himself as part of the first team.
+The following season, he departed for Brøndby and was included in the U19-squad, but in the second half of the 2019–20 season he established himself as part of the first team.
 At Brøndby, he was part of the Danish Superliga-winning team in 2020–21.
 After having made more than 100 appearances for the club, he departed for Premier League club Sheffield United in 2023.

 Born in Denmark, Ben Slimane has dual citizenship and made appearances for both Denmark U19 and Tunisia U20.
-He represents Tunisia at senior international level, and has played at the 2022 FIFA World Cup.
+He represents Tunisia at senior international level, and played at the FIFA World Cup in 2022 and 2026.